monanadmin/scripts_CD-CT/README.md

 - Fixing variables name in post files

 0.2.0
-- Includig copy of the GF_ConvPar_nml from model source to scripts folder.
+- Including copy of the GF_ConvPar_nml from model source to scripts folder.
-- Changing physics suite to mesoscale_reference_monan;
+- Changing physics suite to mesoscale_reference_monan.
 - Changing the output model interval to 3h adjusting the post processing.
 - Changing the radtlw and radtsw interval to 30m, and conv interval to 15m.